Chart Color Schemes

 Renown Park displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Renown Park, as per the latest Census evaluation, 53.2% of dwellings were houses while 46.8% consisted of other types such as semi-detached homes and apartments.
-This is compared to Adelaide metro's figures of 66.1% houses and 33.9% other dwellings.
-Home ownership in Renown Park stood at 22.8%, with mortgaged properties at 24.7% and rented ones at 52.6%.
-The median monthly mortgage repayment was $1,554, lower than Adelaide metro's average of $1,733.
-Median weekly rent in Renown Park was recorded at $250, compared to Adelaide metro's $325.
-Nationally, Renown Park's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.
+Renown Park's dwelling structures, as per the latest Census, consisted of 53.2% houses and 46.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 66.1% houses and 33.9% other dwellings.
+Home ownership in Renown Park was at 22.8%, with mortgaged dwellings at 24.7% and rented ones at 52.6%.
+The median monthly mortgage repayment in the area was $1,554, below Adelaide metro's average of $1,733.
+The median weekly rent figure was $250, compared to Adelaide metro's $325.
+Nationally, Renown Park's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing